dfci/ksg_web/_pages/projects.markdown

 # Human Tumor Atlas Network (HTAN)

-Together with Sage Bionetworks, the Institute for Systems Biology, and Memorial Sloan Kettering Cancer Center, we are the Data Coordinating Center (DCC) for the Human Tumor Atlas Network (HTAN).
+Together with Sage Bionetworks, the Institute for Systems Biology, and Memorial Sloan Kettering Cancer Center, we are the Data Coordinating Center (DCC) for the <a href="https://humantumoratlas.org/">Human Tumor Atlas Network (HTAN)</a>.
 HTAN is a large "Moonshot" project funded by the National Cancer Institute, which will focus on longitudinal studies of pre-cancer, metastasis, and drug resistance with an emphasis on collecting comprehensive clinical data over time.
-The DCC will be the central data coordinating center for the network.
+The DCC is the central data coordinating center for the network.

 # MatchMiner